weaveworks/policy-agent/docs/getting-started.md

 ## Installing Policies

-The [Policy CRD](../helm/crds/pac.weave.works_policies.yaml) is used to define policies which are then consumed and used by the agent to validate entities.
+Weave Policy Agent uses policies custom resources to validate resources compliance.
+Policy custom resource follows this definition ([Policy CRD](../helm/crds/pac.weave.works_policies.yaml)), and it consists of policy code and policy meta data.
+Policy code is written in OPA Rego Language.

-It uses OPA Rego Language to evaluate the entities.
+To get started, you can use the default policies found [here](../policies/), which covers some kubernetes and flux best practices.

-### Installing Policies Using Flux
+### Using Flux Kustomization

-To install the default policies, create a `kustomization` to reference the default policies from the policy agent repository and push it to your cluster's repository.
+//TODO: let's provide the path where it will work Create a `kustomization` to reference the default policies from the policy agent repository and push it to your cluster's repository.

 <details>
-  <summary>Click to expand Policies kustomization </summary>
+  <summary>policies.yaml - Click to expand .. </summary>

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1